VlachosGroup/Fructose-HMF-Model/README.md

 # Fructose-HMF-Model
-This MatLab Code solves the PFR model for the acid-catalyzed dehydration of fructose to HMF using HCl as the catalyst and generates the kinetic data for conversion, yield, and selectivity of the species as a function of temperature, pH, and time.
+This Code solves the PFR model for the acid-catalyzed dehydration of fructose to HMF using HCl as the catalyst and generates the kinetic data for conversion, yield, and selectivity of the species as a function of temperature, pH, and time.
 All the kinetic and thermodynamic parameters were taken from the